11/15/2024

 speaker

-Dan Commis
+Dan Comis

 Private Investor

 All right.
-So your accounts receivable are at 1.9 million, I note that's pretty large.
+So your accounts receivable are at $1.9 million.
+I note that's pretty large.
 When do you expect to be able to collect those sums?

 speaker